 The player is sent from the court until the correct time for entry (as per above).
-Possession is awarded to the opposing team where the ball was when play was stopped.
+The umpire awards a penalty pass to the opposing team, where the ball was when play was stopped, with a player from the infringing team allowed in that playing area to stand out of play for the penalty.